Protein Intake Calculator

 Practical tips

-Results are estimates and may differ based on individual metabolism, diet quality, and medical context.
+Results are estimates and may differ based on individual metabolism, diet quality, total calorie intake, and medical context.
+Use this tool as a planning aid, not a clinical prescription.

 Is 0.8 g per kg enough?

 0.8 g per kg is a common baseline for many sedentary adults.
-Training volume and goals often use higher targets.
+Training volume, calorie deficit, body composition goals, and age can push practical targets higher.

 Should I use body weight or lean mass?

-This tool uses body weight for simplicity.
-For athletes, lean mass can be a useful refinement with coaching.
+This tool uses body weight for simplicity and consistency.
+Lean mass can be a useful refinement for athletes or coaching contexts, but it requires more accurate body composition data.

 Does timing matter or is total daily intake the key?

 Total daily intake matters most for many people.
-Distributing protein across meals can make targets easier to reach.
+Distributing protein across meals can make the target easier to reach and may fit training routines better.

 Is more protein always better?

 Not always.
-Higher targets can help specific goals, but benefits vary.
+Higher targets can help specific goals, but benefits vary and total diet quality still matters.
 If you have medical conditions, follow professional guidance.

 Key takeaways